Connect with others who understand.

 Scalp psoriasis can make your hair brittle.
 Brushing or styling brittle hair can cause it to break.
 Scratching the scalp can also cause weak hair to break, leading to more hair loss.
 (CC BY-NC-ND 3.0 NZ/DermNet)

-Some of the oral medications or injected medications used to treat psoriatic disease — such as biologics — can cause hair loss as a side effect.
-If you start losing your hair after taking a new medication, talk to your rheumatologist or dermatologist about its side effects.
+If you start losing your hair after taking a new medication, talk to your rheumatologist or dermatologist about the drug’s side effects.
 With your doctor’s guidance, you may choose to try a different medication.
+Don’t stop your medication without first talking to your doctor.

 Remove Scales Gently

-Keep Your Fingernails Short
+Keep Your Fingernails Trimmed

-Use a Hydrating Conditioner With Each Wash
+Choose a Hydrating Conditioner

 Minimize Heat Exposure